img 3341

 The next step up from my Nakamichi 670ZX is this 682ZX I repaired for a customer in 2022.
 This beautiful deck features Dolby C noise reduction and stunning blue VFD meters but suffers from some capacitor issues.
 Both 6xx series machines ditch the diabolical cable eject mechanism that always fails on the 4xx and 5xx machines.
 Sadly, the pinch roller pivots seize on all of them and there is often such a large combination of work needed that it becomes not viable.

-Other cassette decks are easier to work on, less prone to 6-year-break-inducing pinch-roller seizure and idler tyre issues and have more robust head designs.
-Still, the pressure-pad-lifting, dual-capstan, discrete three-head Nakamichi designs really do extract the max from cassette tapes.
+Other cassette decks are easier to work on, less prone to 6-year-break-inducing pinch-roller seizure and idler tyre issues and have more robust heads and mechanics.
+Still, the pressure-pad-lifting, dual-capstan, discrete three-head Nakamichi designs honestly do extract the max from cassette tapes.
+They are just a bit of a labour of love!

 Nakamichi 670ZX Specifications